lahoffman/ml_tutorial/README.md

 This tutorial includes:
 - slide deck & lecture notes: intro to ML for Earth Sciences with an application
-- code: a tutorial that can be run with Google's Colaboratory
+- code: a tutorial that can be run with Google's Colaboratory [nn_regression.ipynb]
-- data: data required to run the tutorial
+- data: data required to run the tutorial [data/ALL_ITP_DAT.mat]

 ## Tensorflow Code